 Personal or group therapy: There are professionals who focus on reducing and managing stress.
 Or you might prefer help from a workshop or support group.
 Your health care provider or local hospital should be able to help you find all of these.

 Relaxing with meditation: This is a way of relaxing the mind.
 Sit in a comfortable position and let your thoughts float away.
 There are many websites and even smart phone apps that can teach you how to do this effectively.

 Common Emotions in Life with COPD

 Loss: Finding out you have COPD may lead to a feeling of loss.
-This may be the loss over your ability to breathe easily, be as physically active as you were in the past, or to do things without having to plan ahead.
+This may be the loss of your ability to breathe easily, be as physically active as you were in the past, or to do things without having to plan ahead.